Dealing With Grief And Loss

 But there were complications during the delivery.
 Tyler’s wife and daughter both lived, but his child suffered irreversible brain damage.
 She would never be able to speak, walk, or do other daily activities independently.

-Instead of celebrating the birth of his daughter, Tyler now found himself in a sea of grief and loss.
+Instead of celebrating the birth of his daughter, Tyler now found himself in a sea of dealing with grief and loss.
 All of his energy went to comforting his wife and researching everything he could about caring for a disabled baby.

 When he couldn’t sleep one night worrying about the future, he turned on the radio and heard a Gospel song playing.
 The lyrics talked about how God is our refuge.
 The words comforted Tyler and reminded him of the following Bible verses...